MichaelELeonard/SQL-Challenge/README.md

 ## Data Modeling

 EmployeeSQL ERD was created using QuickDBD at https://www.quickdatabasediagrams.com.
-The tables were designed through the QuickDBD database creation environment and the results were exported as a PNG Image outlining the design structure and as a PostgreSQL file that was then imported into PostgreSQL.
+The tables were designed through the QuickDBD database and were exported as a PostgreSQL file which was uploaded into PostgreSQL.

 <img src="Pics/ERD.png" width="821" height="561">